How to create the perfect in-house marketing team

 - Have the right technology to support your in-house team

 What are the benefits to moving your team in-house?

 Bringing your marketing in-house comes with its own set of rewards.
 Yet, before you begin to build your own in-house marketing team, it’s good to get a picture of exactly what is to be gained from taking control of your marketing efforts.

 1. Full transparency

-Agility is another advantage for 38% of Bannerflow respondents.
+Agility is another advantage for 38% of Bannerflow respondents in 2020.
 Without the need to coordinate between several agencies it is easier to keep track.
 In-house marketing teams have full ownership over budgets, methodology, and branding – making pivoting direction so much easier.

 Forget long and convoluted email chains.
 It’s a matter of communicating face-to-face (or for the socially distanced era – a quick Google Hangout).

 For Gene Foca, Chief marketing officer at Getty Images, saving money was a key consideration: ‘When I arrived at Getty Images, I determined a few things: 1.
 We did not have enough functional expertise in the marketing team; 2.
 We were not organised for success; 3.
 We were spending too much money externally on marketing functions that we should be legitimately doing in-house.’

 Saving money is surely one of the greatest advantages to in-house marketing.
 For 38% of respondents, having control over exactly where and how your money is being spent is crucial to cost-saving in the in-house era.

 4. Ownership of your data